taoteh1221/Open_Crypto_Tracker/README.txt

- // SEE /DOCUMENTATION-ETC/CONFIG-EXAMPLE.txt FOR A FULL EXAMPLE OF THE SETTINGS / ASSETS CONFIGURATION (ESPECIALLY IF YOU MESS UP config.php, lol)
+ // SEE /DOCUMENTATION-ETC/CONFIG-EXAMPLE.txt FOR A FULL EXAMPLE OF THE DEFAULT CONFIGURATION (ESPECIALLY IF YOU MESS UP config.php, lol)

 ################################################################################################################